 Mar 10, 2023: We've made some small changes for clarity and reviewed our lineup of recommendations to verify all products are available and in stock, but we haven't made any changes to our picks with this update.

-Our recommendations above are what we think are currently the best keyboards for Apple iPads for most people.
+Our recommendations above are what we think are currently the best keyboards for iPad Pro and iPads in general for most people.
 We factor in the price (a cheaper product wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no keyboard that is difficult to find or almost out of stock everywhere).